yyalau/Python-Code-Challenge/README.md

 ## 🕒 Deadline

-- Please complete and submit your solution within **[specify deadline, e.g., 7 days]** from the time you receive this challenge.
+- Please complete and submit your solution within **2 days** from the time you receive this challenge.

 ---